steven-freed/freedactive/README.md

 Using a component in another component is simple, we can use Freedactives string 'cash' method to insert a component's markup into another components markup.
-First we must invoke our components constructor 'new MyButton()' to obtain our components public properties, next we call our 'getMarkup' method to insert our 'MyButton' component's html 'new MyButton().getMarkup()'.
+First we must invoke our components constructor 'new MyButton()' to obtain our components public properties, next we access our 'markup' property to insert our 'MyButton' component's html 'new MyButton().markup'.

 ```js
 MyButton.prototype = new Component;